bharathvaj-ganesan/fullstory-integrations/packages/raygun/README.md

-# fullstory-trackjs
+# fullstory-raygun

-The FullStory-trackjs integration seamlessly integrates the FullStorys and trackjs platforms.
-When you look at a browser error in trackjs, you will see a link to the FullStory session replay at that exact moment in time under meta data section.
-When you are watching a FullStory replay and your user experiences an error, you will see a custom error with the basic error details and link to trackjs meta data.
+The FullStory-raygun integration seamlessly integrates the FullStorys and raygun platforms.
+When you look at a browser error in raygun, you will see a link to the FullStory session replay at that exact moment in time under meta data section.
+When you are watching a FullStory replay and your user experiences an error, you will see a custom error with the basic error details and link to raygun meta data.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->